Mmoolchandji/photo-garden-guardian-clerk/knowledge_base.md

 #### 5. **Recent Updates**

-*   **Native App Support and Sharing**:
+*   **Native App Integration (Capacitor)**:
-    *   The project has been initialized with Capacitor to support native Android builds, including preparations for the Play Store.
+    *   The project has been initialized with Capacitor to support native Android builds.
+    *   Added native Android platform support and implemented preparations for Play Store deployment.
+*   **Native Image Sharing**:
     *   Implemented native file sharing using Capacitor plugins to send actual image files instead of links to WhatsApp.
-    *   Fixed permissions and sharing logic for a more robust native experience.
+    *   Fixed Android native image sharing to use `BASE64` encoding, handle CORS in a native context, and configured the Android file provider for better compatibility.
+    *   Added comprehensive error logging to the sharing process for easier debugging.
 *   **Performance and Dependencies**:
     *   Reduced bundle size by removing unused dependencies.
     *   Added bundle analysis and dependency auditing tools.